chef/chef-web-docs/chef_master/source/audit_cookbook.rst

 Configure the Node for ``audit`` Cookbook
 ---------------------------------------------
 Once the cookbook is available in Chef Server, you will need to add the recipe to the run-list of each node.
 Compliance profiles are added using the ``node['audit']['profiles']`` attribute.
-A complete list of the possible configuration are documented in :doc:`Audit Cookbook </audit_cookbook>`.
+A complete list of the possible configurations are documented in :doc:`Audit Cookbook </audit_cookbook>`.

 To configure the audit cookbook to report compliance data directly to Chef Automate, you will first need to configure the Chef client to send node converge data, as described in :doc:`Data Collection </data_collection>`.
-Once you have done that, configure the audit cookbook's collector by setting the ``collector``, ``server``, ``owner``, ``refresh_token`` and ``profiles`` attributes.
+Once you have done that, configure the audit cookbook's collector by setting the ``reporter``, ``server``, ``owner``, ``refresh_token`` and ``profiles`` attributes.

    * ``reporter`` - ``'chef-automate'`` to report to Chef Automate.
    * ``server`` - url of Chef Automate server with ``/api``.
    * ``owner`` - Chef Automate user or organization that will receive this scan report.
    * ``refresh_token`` - refresh token for Chef Automate API.
-Please note that logging out of the user interface revokes the refresh_token.
+Please note that logging out of the user interface revokes the ``refresh_token``.
 To workaround, log in once in a private browser session, grab the token and then close the browser without logging out.
    * ``insecure`` - a ``true`` value will skip the SSL certificate verification when retrieving an access token.
 The default value is ``false``.

 A complete audit cookbook attribute configuration will look something like this: